Aggravated Kidnapping

 (b) A person commits an offense if the person intentionally or knowingly abducts another person and uses or exhibits a deadly weapon during the commission of the offense.

-How can I be charged with Aggravated Kidnapping?
+How can I be charged with an Aggravated Kidnapping offense in Texas?

-You can be charged with Aggravated Kidnapping if the state’s attorneys believe that each of the elements of 20.04(a) or 20.04(b) as described in the section above have been met.
+You can be charged with Aggravated Kidnapping in Texas if the state’s attorneys believe that each of the elements of 20.04(a) or 20.04(b) as described in the section above have been met.

 Legal References: